 According to Medicare regulations, a patient must have a terminal diagnosis with a prognosis of 6 months or less if the disease runs its normal course.
 However, a patient can remain on service longer if the hospice team finds the patient’s disease progression continues to meet criteria during periodic recertifications.

-We are proud to provide hospice wherever a patient calls home.
+We are able to provide hospice wherever a patient calls home.
 Hospice is provided in homes, apartments, assisted living, nursing homes, and hospitals.

 No, room and board is paid privately or covered through Medicaid or Long Term Care Insurance.

 Sometimes a patient improves to the degree where hospice is no longer appropriate.
-When this occurs, the patient and family is notified and a detailed discharge plan is made to ensure the patient’s needs continue to be met.
+When this occurs, both the patient and also the family of the patient are notified and a detailed discharge plan is made to ensure the patient’s needs continue to be met.
 A patient can return to hospice if it becomes necessary.

-We are proud to support this great community with the best hospice care available.
-We currently serve the following areas:
+We are excited to give back to this great community with the best hospice care in the area.
+We currently serve the following places: